bumptech/nitro/README.md

 Nitro is alpha software.
 Submit bug reports, please!
-There is no global installer, so check out the `examples/*.do` files to see waht a build looks like.
+There is no global installer, so check out the `examples/*.do` files to see what a build looks like.

 Author
 ------